Artoria2e5/PRCoords/cpp/bench_out/README.md

 off.
 That's appropriate when we are working in how many meters to shift a point.

+* Compiler: GCC 13.2.0
+* CPU: Ryzen 5 3600
+* OS: NixOS 24.05pre, Linux 6.6.28

 ## Update: more agressive nicking

 I also applied Nick's approximation to the `arclen` calculation in GCJ.
 As expected of a more important divisor, some visible damage to the output is seen, but the magnitude remians in the 1e-6 range.
-I consider that acceptable, and it's now the default.
+I consider that acceptable given the performance gain (see the files!); it's now the default.

+\[That does make the `bored` conversion a bit pointless.
+Hmm, idk.\]

 `bd` calculation also now uses nick.
+It also gets benched.
+Going native seems to cause a 15% regression on `bd`, std or nick.
+Might be a good idea to look into that, or at least see what clang does.

 Anyone wishing to turn off nick can use the `-DPRCOORDS_NO_BADMATH` define.
 There *might* be a point in turning off nick for specific parts of the